 Q: If you had the power to help all people who are suffering or in need, at no cost or effort to yourself, would you do it?
 If so, why hasn’t God done this already?

 A: God is helping already, just not controlling.
 That’s a process theist’s answer, but it’s a a biblically supported answer too.
-The underlying theme of the Bible is that God always has and is still doing just that—not controlling, but helping: God never stops doing whatever it takes to work with all of us toward reconciliation, though one might say that this costs God everything.
+The underlying theme of the Bible is that God always has been and still is doing just that—not controlling, but helping: God never stops doing whatever it takes to work with all of us toward reconciliation, though one might say that this costs God everything.
 According to the basic storyline, from the beginning God summons multiply creative community from primal chaos, where multiple, uncontrollable and unpredictable responses inevitably produce more chaos, conflict and pain.
 That’s an unpreventable consequence of summoning multiply creative community from chaos.
 But, the storyline narrates, God bears all consequences with us, whether devastating or delightful, on the way into further, multiply creative community (with its further chaotic byproducts).
 That’s the basic storyline of Jesus’ life and presence, but also the basic storyline of God’s life and presence in Israel long before Jesus’ birth.
-The biblical storyline shows us that, ultimately, the only effective power God seems to have with a multiply creative community is the power to keep summoning every bit of it from chaos into further community, no matter how many unforeseen detours that involves, and the storyline shows us many unforeseen detours.
+The biblical storyline shows us that, ultimately, the most effective power God seems to have with a multiply creative community is the power to keep summoning every bit of it from chaos into further community, no matter how many unforeseen detours that involves, and the storyline shows us many unforeseen detours.
 You can call this power a kind of “sovereignty” or “omnipotence” (the power to summon multiply creative community from chaos is immeasurably greater than any other power—certainly greater than any ability to control the uncreative), but I find those terms misleading.
 God is helping all the time, helping immeasurably, but not controllingly.
 We can help too, and that should be our focus.